HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

-In \cref{fig:sD2_spectrum_nd_nond}, the spectral brightness is calculated for the cases with and without ND and compared with the baseline.
-To obtain the absolute brightness this procedure was followed: \begin{enumerate} \item the raw counts per proton on the spallation target recorded at the exit of the twister ($\approx \SI{50}{cm}$ from the emission surface).
-In particular, we divided the counts within a cone with $\SI{2}{\degree}$ half opening angle to the surface normal, by the emission surface, by the solid angle defined by this cone and by the bin width in wavelength; \item finally, the result is scaled by \SI{1.56e16}{proton/s}, corresponding to the average proton current on the ESS target at \SI{5}{MW}. \end{enumerate} The brightness is given by:
+\cref{fig:sD2_spectrum_nd_nond} presents the comparison of the spectral brightness, calculated for the cases with and without ND, with the \ce{LD_2} design.
+To obtain the absolute brightness this procedure was followed: \begin{enumerate} \item the raw counts of neutrons, per incident proton on the spallation target, are recorded at the exit of the twister ($\approx \SI{50}{cm}$ from the emission surface); \item the counts within a cone with $\SI{2}{\degree}$ half opening angle to the surface normal are divided by the emission surface, by the solid angle defined by such cone and by the bin width in wavelength; \item finally, the result is scaled by \SI{1.56e16}{proton/s}, corresponding to the average proton current on the ESS target at \SI{5}{MW}. \end{enumerate} The brightness is given by:

-As a benchmark, we compared the \ce{LD_2} moderator calculated with this method is compared with the one obtained using the conventional method described in \cite{zanini_design_2019,Backman_2022}.
-The reason why this comparison is possible only for the \ce{LD_2} case is a technical limitation in the use of a point detector tally (F5), on which the second method relies, when neutrons are transmitted through a ND layer.
-The comparison showed a difference of \numrange[range-phrase = --]{10}{20}\% across the whole energy spectrum, which is deemed reasonable as a systematic approximation of brightness.
+For benchmark purpose, the brightness of the \ce{LD_2} moderator calculated with this method is compared with the one obtained using the conventional method described in \cite{zanini_design_2019,Backman_2022} based on point detector tallies.
+This comparison is possible only for the \ce{LD_2} case due to a technical limitation in the use of a point detector tally (F5), on which the second method is based, when neutrons are transmitted through a ND layer.
+The results showed a difference of \numrange[range-phrase = --]{10}{20}\% across the whole energy spectrum, a value deeemed reasonable as a systematic approximation of brightness.

 Two factors contribute to the improved performance of the \ce{SD_2} moderator with respect to \ce{LD_2}.
-The first is the high VCN yield of the ortho-\ce{D_2} crystal made possible by the very small upscattering cross-section for energies less than \SI{20}{meV} ($\lambda >$ \SI{2}{\angstrom}) when compared with \ce{LD_2}, see \cref{fig:xs_sod}.
-This results in a longer mean free path for upscattering, which produces a significant deviation from a Maxwellian thermalization spectrum at long wavelengths (an estimated $\propto \lambda^{-3.5}$, compared with the Maxwellian $\lambda^{-5}$).
-This effect can be exploited in the design of novel neutron scattering instruments.
+The first factor is the high VCN yield of the ortho-\ce{D_2} crystal arising from the very small value of the upscattering cross-section for energies lower than \SI{20}{meV} ($\lambda >$ \SI{2}{\angstrom}) in comparison with \ce{LD_2}, as seen in \cref{fig:xs_sod}.
+This results in a longer mean free path for upscattering and thus in a significant deviation from a Maxwellian thermalization spectrum at long wavelengths (an estimated $\propto \lambda^{-3.5}$, compared with the Maxwellian $\lambda^{-5}$).